(c) German lawyers mth Tieben & Partner Cologne

 This information must be clear and unambiguous and needs to be available to the customer either before a contract is signed or before the service is provided.
 In many cases, the service provider may choose to communicate this information directly to customer, publish it on the internet or make it accesible in the business premises.

-Additionally, the regulation includes provisions on proper complaint management.
-Service businesses must give their customer the opportunity to file complaints directly to a postal address or through other means of communication.
-Moreover, they must make sure that complains are answered immediately.
+Furthermore, the regulation includes provisions on proper complaint management.
+Service businesses must give their customers the opportunity to file complaints directly to a postal address or through other means of communication.
+Furthermore, they must make sure that complaints are answered immediately.

 Leave a Reply